TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/documentation/test_db_configuration.md

 ## Requirements

 - SSL is off for test ENV
-- Test db address is in ENV
+- Test db URL is in ENV
+    - set `TEST_DATABASE_URL=postgres://USERNAME:PASSWORD@db:5432/test
 - postgres is running in a local docker container

 ### 1. Enter container bash